Tracking

 Design Solution

-ActivePal provides a user-friendly and comprehensive platform for managing all aspects of a child’s orthosis and therapy journey.
+Based on the research and persona development, ActivePal as a user-friendly and comprehensive platform designed for managing all aspects of a child’s orthosis and therapy journey.
 Key features include:

 • A User-Friendly Dashboard: A simple, clear view of the child’s daily therapy, wear time, and progress.